kbr/fritzconnection/docs/sources/introduction.rst

 Usernames and passwords
 -----------------------

 For some operations a username and/or a password is required.
 This can be given on the command line as parameters or, by using a module, as arguments.
 To not present these informations in clear text, username and password can get stored in the environment variables ``FRITZ_USERNAME`` and ``FRITZ_PASSWORD``.
 FritzConnection will check for these environment variables first and, if set, will use the corresponding values.

+For Fritz!OS < 7.24 the username was optional and a default username gets used in this case.
+For newer versions an individual username is required.
+If a username is not provided, FritzConnection will read the username of the last logged in user from the Fritz!Box and will take this username as default.

 Command line inspection